bayoh/Gumbe/README.md

-Gumbe is music content webapp that provide Sierra Leone to quickly access Salone music online.
+Gumbe is music content web app that provide Sierra Leoneans to quickly access "Salone" music online.
 This app is build on # SoundRedux

 In an effort to learn es6 and [redux](https://github.com/rackt/redux), this is SoundRedux, a simple [Soundcloud](http://soundcloud.com) client